Stay with me,

 - Ronnie Wood - guitar, vocals, harmonica, bass (1969–76, 1986, 1993, 2009–present)

 - Tetsu Yamauchi - bass (1973–75)

 - 1970 - First Step note

 - 1971 - Long Player

 - 1971 - A Nod Is As Good As a Wink... to a Blind Horse

 - 1973 - Ooh La La

-- Can't Hold His Liquor: Tetsu Yamamuchi, clearly out of his element, repeatedly went on stage borderline catatonic during his short run with the group and needed guidance from Stewart to manage the lifestyle.
+- Can't Hold His Liquor: Tetsu Yamauchi, while no stranger to alcohol himself (he'd been in the Artistic Stimulation-heavy Free, after all), tried a little too hard to match the other Faces in this department, downing whole bottles of scotch, and repeatedly went on stage borderline catatonic during his short run with the group.
+He needed guidance from Stewart to manage the lifestyle.

 - Blues Rock

 - Boxed Set: Five Guys Walk Into a Bar...
 (2004), sequenced by McLagan as though it were a live set list.
 And 1970-1975: You Can Make Me Dance, Sing or Anything...
 (2015), which contains all of their studio albums in full along with bonus tracks and an additional disc of singles and other stray cuts.